Skip to content

 Firewall Check

 If your venue has a managed firewall, ensure these ports are open for outbound traffic.
-This is the most common cause of "solid red LED" issues in corporate or hotel environments.
+This is the most common cause of a device stuck Offline in corporate or hotel environments.

 Checking Connectivity